Carson & Carson, DDS is Available 24/7 for Immediate Toothache Relief (805) 983-0717

 Applying Ice to Inflamed Tissues

 If the gum tissue around your aching tooth is inflamed, applying ice to your cheeks near the area may bring some toothache relief as ice has a numbing effect and can help prevent/reduce further inflammation of the aggravated gum tissue.
-It is also important to note that swelling of the gum tissue or red gums may be a sign of a serious infection or abscess within your gum tissue and should be treated as soon as possible by a dental professional.
+It is also important to note that swelling of the gum tissue or red gums may be a sign of a serious infection, dental cyst, or abscess within your gum tissue and should be treated as soon as possible by a dental professional.
 Again, this solution can help remedy the immediate pain and inflammation that can accompany serious tooth decay or a dental infection, but it will not treat the underlying cause of the toothache.

 Don’t wait until the damage causes you to lose your tooth!
 Schedule an emergency appointment with an Oxnard dentist at Carson & Carson, DDS now at (805) 983-0717, or visit your local dental office to get treatment for the real cause of the toothache.